List of Gladiators UK events: The Ring

-In this event similar to Powerball, two contenders and two gladiators go face to-face in a large "ring" on the arena floor.
+In this event reminiscent of classic event Powerball, two contenders and two gladiators go face to-face in a large "ring" on the arena floor.
 In the centre of the ring is a circular button.
 The aim is for the contender to bypass the gladiator and hit the button.
-Every hit is worth two points.
+Every successful hit is worth two points.
 The gladiator may tackle the contender to the floor but once down they must release the contender within 2 seconds.
 Once the contender has made a successful hit on the button they must go to the outer boundary of the ring to restart.
 The event has a 60 second time-limit.
 The event uses state of the art floor projection technology.

-The Ring itself is based on the earlier unused event, "Breakthrough and Conquer".
+The Ring is not featured in series 13 (BBC series 3), despite being in the recordings official programme.
+The "button" of the Ring is however used in one of the brand-new events of the series, Destruction.